ym001/distancia/docs/matrixDistance.rst

 17. `Procrustes`_  : Measures the similarity between two matrices by finding the best alignment through rotation, scaling, and translation.
 #. `Hausdorff`_  : Measures the maximum distance of a point in one matrix to the closest point in the other matrix.
-#. `Earth Mover’s Distance`_  : Measures the minimum "cost" to transform one matrix into another, useful in distributions or spatial data.
+#. `Earth Mover s Distance`_  : Measures the minimum "cost" to transform one matrix into another, useful in distributions or spatial data.
 #. `TriangleMatrixDistance`_

 **Decomposition-Based Distance**